By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Still, I’d like to stress that consistency is key—and that it’s only safe to lose a maximum of 1-2 pounds a week.
 Don’t fall for those “quick fix” fads.
 Don’t go crazy and starve yourself, or exercise yourself into the ground.
 The tricks I’m about to give you, will give you a huge visible difference and have you looking tighter—but make sure to make fitness a regular part of your routine to see the best results!

 Bringing food with you is one of the most important things you can do to lose weight.
-I always have healthy snacks with me, whether that be veggies (like celery sticks or carrots) or a small lunch if I know there’s a chance I’ll be out for a full day.
+Whether I’m working on my beach body or not, I always have healthy snacks with me.
+These can be veggies (like celery sticks or carrots) or a small lunch if I know there’s a chance I’ll be out for a full day.
 If you have healthy options with you, you can enjoy guilt-free snacking.
 Bring your own food, and you’ll notice your waist sizing down in no time.
 Here are my favorite meal prep containers that are great for traveling around town.

 Eating as many meals at home as you can—or opting for home-cooked meals on-the-go—is one of the fastest ways you can lose weight.
 Even salads at restaurants have so many hidden calories that will slow your weight loss down big time.
 Making your own food also allows you to control your portion sizes, so that you know exactly what you’re putting into your body.
 As soon as you stop eating out, you will also see some of the biggest changes to your health—and even your state of mind.

 Cardio is also super important for getting that beach body within a shorter amount of time.
 The quickest way to make your cardio work for you is to do shorter, high-intensity workouts.
 Interval training by doing sprints on a bike or alternating running and walking is the fastest way to shed those extra pounds.
+Plus, these activities are fun and you’ll stay motivated to work out.
 If you haven’t really done much cardio before, I recommend starting with three days a week at 30 minutes per session.
+Now that you know how to get a beach body, it’s time to get started!